 Introductory Note Trudo Lemmens

-Under Belgium’s euthanasia law, people can ask for the termination of their life when they have an irremediable medical condition that causes unbearable suffering, which cannot be alleviated.
+Under Belgium’s euthanasia law, people can ask a physician to terminate their life when they have an irremediable medical condition that causes unbearable suffering, which cannot be alleviated.
 The law requires a confirmation by a second physician and in situations of mental illness, a third evaluation by a specialist.
-The three physicians were involved in either providing the life-terminating procedure or in the assessment and approval of her request.
+The three physicians were involved in either providing the lethal medication or the assessment and approval of her request.
 Although the federal Euthanasia Review Commission concluded that all legal criteria were fulfilled in this case, a Court of Indictment (on appeal of a first rejection) found that there were sufficient grounds to launch a criminal trial, for the criminal offence of ‘poisoning’ of Tine Nys.
 The euthanasia law in Belgium does not contain a specific criminal penalty in case of non-compliance with the law, so the general prohibitions of the criminal law apply.

-This translated commentary captures well some of the concerns and challenges that arise when “Medical Aid in Dying” is made available in the context of mental health or for chronic neurological conditions and disabilities.
+This translated commentary captures well some of the concerns and challenges that arise when “Medical Assistance in Dying” is made available in the context of mental health or for chronic neurological conditions and disabilities.
 Some of those who have been arguing for broad access to MAID may suggest that the current Canadian safeguards are sufficient to protect against abuse, or may come up with some additional procedures.
-The commentary highlights some of the key challenges in one specific group of people, but raises broader questions around capacity assessments in this context (for several commentaries on capacity assessment in the context of MAID and mental health, see here under Capacity, and subsequent commentaries), the nature and determination of unbearable suffering, and ableist presumptions about quality of life for people with chronic illness or disabilities.
-We further have to ask the fundamental question whether some of the concerns raised here can be adequately addressed by technical solutions; and whether the legal promotion of the right to control the manner and timing of one’s death, particularly when outside the context of end-of-life, is not fundamentally undermining our commitment to protecting and promoting the rights and interests of those who are dealing with these challenges]
+The commentary highlights some of the key challenges in one specific group of people, but raises broader questions around ableist presumptions about quality of life for people with disabilities, the nature and determination of unbearable suffering, and capacity assessments in this context (for several commentaries on capacity assessment in the context of MAID/euthanasia and mental health, see here under Capacity, and subsequent commentaries).
+We further have to ask the fundamental question whether some of the concerns raised here can be adequately addressed by technical-procedural solutions; and whether the legal promotion of the right to control the manner and timing of one’s death, particularly when outside the context of end-of-life, is not fundamentally undermining our commitment to protecting and promoting the rights and interests of those who are dealing with these challenges]

 Being diagnosed with Autism saved my life